 At December 31, 2019, the Company had 12,698,703 shares of Class A Stock outstanding, outstanding employee stock options to purchase a total of 14,974 shares of Class A Stock, as well as outstanding unvested restricted stock awards granted for an additional 1,534,278 shares of Class A Stock.
 The Company is further authorized to issue up to 450,840 additional shares of Class A Stock under share-based compensation plans for which stockholder approval has already been obtained.
 As the Company issues additional shares, stockholders' holdings will be diluted, perhaps significantly.
-The issuance of any additional shares of Class A Stock or securities convertible into or exchangeable for Class A Stock or that represent the right to receive Class A Stock have no preemptive rights that entitle holders to purchase their pro rata share of any offering of shares of any class or series and, therefore, such sales or offerings could result in increased dilution to the Company's stockholders.
-The market price of the Company's Class A Stock could decline as a result of sales or issuance of shares of Class A Stock or securities for Class A Stock.
+The issuance of any additional shares of Class A Stock or securities convertible into or exchangeable for Class A Stock or that represent the right to receive Class A Stock, or the exercise of such securities, could be substantially dilutive to holders of our Class A Stock.
+Holders of our Class A Stock have no preemptive rights that entitle holders to purchase their pro rata share of any offering of shares of any class or series and, therefore, such sales or offerings could result in increased dilution to the Company's stockholders.
+The market price of the Company's Class A Stock could decline as a result of sales or issuance of shares of Class A Stock or securities convertible into or exchangeable for Class A Stock.